Stonewall Uprising

 Super Bowl

-Today is Super Bowl Sunday in Glendale, AZ.
+Today is Super Bowl Sunday.
 While the big game is best known for entertaining commercials and snack spreads, the media event surrounding it has also created opportunities for cultural strategies, from Beyoncé’s iconic halftime show to activism for NFL teams to drop offensive and disparaging Native American mascots.
 Cite the values of voice and equity.

 close search